-12 Top-Rated Weekend Getaways in Massachusetts
+13 Top-Rated Weekend Getaways in Massachusetts

 Boston is the perfect blend of old and new and one of the best places to visit in Massachusetts.
 Centuries-old neighborhoods, a rich history, and modern skyline make this city a draw to millions of visitors each year.
 Boston is the perfect weekend getaway for couples, solo travelers, and families no matter what your interests.

 Boston is a city of neighborhoods, each with its own personality.
 Tourists will find the downtown waterfront a central location and excellent starting point for visiting the city's top attractions.
 The nearby Boston Harbor Hotel and InterContinental Boston are luxurious waterfront options.

 Although Nantucket is known for its beaches, there is so much more to see and do on your weekend getaway here.
 Thirty-six miles out to sea, this island is filled with maritime history, culture, and nature, making it the perfect weekend destination for anyone looking for an escape.
 The remote location and simple beauty just adds to the charm.

-3 Cape Cod
+3. Cape Cod

 Chatham has many options for places to stay.
 The Chatham Inn at 359 Main is popular for its firepit and chocolate-covered cranberries.
 Many of the hotels near the west end are motel-style.
 Midway Motel offers free Wi-Fi and parking.

 Cranwell Spa & Golf Resort offers many packages for visitors, depending on your interests.
 The various buildings on the property offer a fitness room and indoor pool, and the location highlights the beauty of the area.
 Tourists will find reliable value at the Courtyard Lenox Berkshires.
 Families will appreciate the free Wi-Fi, firepit, and pool.